Welcome to Bard Baltimore’s Admission Page!

 Ms. Kadota: voice and text – (443)842-4376 or email her at email@example.com

 Mrs. Townes: voice – (443)842-4251 or email her at firstname.lastname@example.org

 DISABILITY ACCOMMODATIONS: BHSEC Baltimore is committed to the principle that no qualified individual with a disability shall, on the basis of the disability, be excluded from admission or the benefits of services, programs or activities at BHSEC Baltimore.If you have a disability and wish accommodations please contact- Jenna Kadota, Admissions Manager, (443)642-5040, email@example.com at least 3 days prior to your registered Open House date so that you can share your disability documentation and discuss your specific accommodation needs.

-If you have additional questions, please register to attend one of the school’s upcoming admissions open houses.
-Or, contact Jenna Kadota, our Admissions Manager, at firstname.lastname@example.org.
+If you have additional questions, please contact Jenna Kadota, our Admissions Manager, at firstname.lastname@example.org.